 The Santander Repossession Policy

-When Will Santander Repossess Your Vehicle and How to Prevent It
+When Will Santander Repossess Your Vehicle?

-The Repossession Process
+The Santander Repossession Process

-Santander is required to give you notice which allows for reasonable time to react and review your options before your vehicle is sold.
-State laws differ slightly but generally, you have at least 10 days.
-We recommend quickly making a call to Santander to see if you can work something out.
-Most often, you’ll have two options for getting your car back at this point: redemption or reinstatement.
+Once your car has been repossessed, you do still have a few options to get the car back or settle your debt.
+Santander is required to give you notice, which allows you time to react and review your options before your vehicle is sold.
+State laws differ, but generally, you will have at least 10 days between repossession and the sale of the car at an auction.
+We suggest contacting Santander immediately to see if you can work something out.
+We have the next steps detailed below.

 Renewing Your Registration